Introduction

 Example 1: Balancing Interests in a Joint Robbery Case

-- Consistent treatment of co-defendants
+- The need for consistent treatment of co-defendants

 Example 2: Considering Age and Culpability